abd2re/ib-notes-save/__ECs and Awards.md

 - Udemy certificate on Data Science with Python (25 hours course)
 - Made a discord server for our cohort with some teachers (plentiful of studying ressources for each subjects)

-# Do SAT !

-I have been interested in coding for more than 7 years now.
-Over the years I have programmed robots, developed games, created applications and recently started participating in coding competitions to help further boost my college application and  my understanding of computer science.
-Inspirit AI scholars program is a program that will greatly help me achieve my goals as learner, the focus on AI that this programs offers is a very relevant theme that will undoubtedly be very relevant the future, so it will be an opportunity for me to work on real-world projects under the supervision of professionals that have industry knowledge and meet likeminded individuals who share the same passion for computer science and artificial in